-We are grateful for the continued support from the Rose Animal Sanctuary, the Hobson Trust, the Sister Lilly Animal Charity and the Ostachini Family Trust and other grant givers who continue to support the day to day work of the Trust.
+We are grateful for the continued support from the Rose Animal Sanctuary and the Sister Lilly Animal Charity and other grant givers who continue to support the day to day work of the Trust together with a legacy from the estate of the late Heather Pope.
 Which allows the continued higher staff establishment which means we are able to support each dog more fully, ensuring where possible they are available for rehoming sooner.